ereppond/housing-recommender/README.md

 ### Hopes for future of model

-*The goal is to be able to predict up and coming neighborhoods based on the housing prices*
+*The goal is to be able to recommend houses and neighborhoods based on user preferences along with NLP of the housing descriptions that they have already liked.
+Family type will also be considered when recommending neighborhoods and houses*

 ----
 ## Updates